 Organoborates are being studied as potential Lewis acid catalysts and 31P NMR is being used to measure/compare the Lewis acidity of the organoborates.
 This technique uses Et3PO as a probe molecule and is often referred to as the 'Gutmann-Beckett Method'.

 The synthesis and characterization of polyborate salts containing cationic transition-metal complexes and non-metal cations is being investigated.
 Transition-metal coordination compounds as cations have been chosen because of their steric bulk, high charge, and their abilty to form many H-bonds donor interactions with groups in their second coordination shell.
 The aim of this work is to investigate their structure directing effects and to engineer novel polyborate anions.

 telephone: 01248 382378

 Professor Mike Beckett is Emeritus Professor of Inorganic Chemistry within the School of Natural Sciences and he is a specialist in the chemistry of boron.
 He has published more than 150 articles (h = 27) and has co-written a text book ('Periodic Table at a Glance', Wiley, 2006).
 His research papers on Lewis acidity measurement are internationally recognised and often cited as the 'Gutmann-Beckett method'.
-Mike Beckett is a Titular Member of the International Union of Pure and Applied Chemistry (IUPAC), a Fellow of Royal Society of Chemistry (CChem FRSC) and a Fellow of the Higher Education Academy (FHEA).
+Mike Beckett has been an elected Titular/Associate Member of the International Union of Pure and Applied Chemistry (IUPAC) since 2012, a Fellow of Royal Society of Chemistry (CChem FRSC) and a Fellow of the Higher Education Academy (FHEA).